whotracksme/whotracks.me/blog/static_site.md

 and serve it through CDN.

 Given this will be updated a few times a month, build performance was not really a big issue for us.
-But stubmling upon [a discussion](https://news.ycombinator.com/item?id=15507538) about site generators' performance, some comments read:
+But stumbling upon [a discussion](https://news.ycombinator.com/item?id=15507538) about site generators' performance, some comments read:

 - *"with Hugo + Pygments was taking ~20s for ~20 pages at the time"*
 - *"92 pages in 1s (full rebuild, No CSS magic tooling though)"*
 - *"Rust: ~10k pages in ~60s"*

-This sort of surprised me and made me realize I may be missing something site generators do, which I do not know about.
-Anyway, whotracks.me has roughly 1020 at the time this is written.
+The assumption would be that most of this time is spent parsing the markdown files.
+To build this site however, with the exception of the blog, the rest of the pages are mainly about instantiating a template, plugging some content, and writing to disk.
+So most likely a comparison between site generators and this would be unfair.
+At the time this is written, whotracks.me has roughly 1020 pages.
 On 1000 of these pages there are offline generated plots, quite some data and a fair amount of tooling with respect to styling.
 On a `Thinkpad x230` with an Intel `i3 processor`:

 ```bash